charlessu800/MMv3/docs/lab3.md

 def leftEncoderRisingEdge():
     global position # access global position
-    """TODO increment or decrement position"""
+    """TODO increment or decrement position depending on which way the motor is spinning"""

 while True:
     a_val = a.value
-    if a_val and not a_prev: # rising edge
+    if a_val and not a_prev: # rising edge of a leftEncoderRisingEdge()
-        leftEncoderRisingEdge()
     a_prev = a_val